Do I Need Sound System Insurance?

 You might be able to claim other damages to your vehicle under your sound system coverage if they occurred as a result of attempted sound system theft.

-For example, a thief may cause damage to your car’s locks and wiring while snagging your brand-new subwoofers.
+For example: A thief may cause damage to your car’s locks and wiring while snagging your brand-new subwoofers.
 The cost to replace these speakers may not exceed your deductible, but once you tack on the additional cost of your related car repairs, it may be worth making a claim after all!

-Not all providers will cover auxiliary damages that result from sound system theft, so check the details of your policy before claiming the damages in question.
+Keep in mind: Not all providers will cover auxiliary damages that result from sound system theft, so check the details of your policy before claiming the damages in question.

 How to buy sound system coverage